decaf-emu/decaf-emu/README.md

 You can find us for developer discussion at #wiiu-emu on freenode.

 ## Requirements
-- Windows with Visual Studio 2017 Update 3
+- Windows with the latest update of Visual Studio 2017
 - Linux with a modern C++17 friendly compiler
 - 64 bit
-- OpenGL 4.5
 - CMake v3.2+

-## Compatibility
-- None
+- OpenGL 4.5+ or Vulkan 1.1.92.1+

 ## Support
 - None, this is an in-development project and user support is not provided.